1-Day Tokyo Disneyland Itinerary

 Sometimes the Cinderella Castle show is being shown twice nightly.
 While the second show is far less crowded, it also interferes with the best time to do attractions with minimal waits.
 As such, we recommend seeing the first showing of whatever that might be, and doing attractions immediately after Dreamlights.

-Okay, let’s explain the pros/cons & problems of these approaches.
+Here are potential problems you could encounter.
 First, it’s a race against the clock after Dreamlights ends to your next destination.
 If you’re not fast and you pick Enchanted Tale of Beauty and the Beast, you’re behind a ton of people with the exact same idea.
 Either of the Tomorrowland headliners are lower stakes and easier to ride with short lines.

 Third, we see little reason to actually ride the Happy Ride with Baymax.
 The fun of this is the energy of the audience, and that exists whether you’re riding or standing outside the attraction doing the little dance and wave routine.
 That part is a ton of fun, but the attraction itself is so-so at best, and a long wait for what it is.
 Don’t miss being part of the fun at the Happy Ride with Baymax…but that fun does not require riding it.

 We have had far more predictable and consistent rules riding Pooh’s Hunny Hunt and other Fantasyland or Tomorrowland attractions at the end of the evening.
-Regardless of what you do last, take the long route out through Fantasyland Forest and towards Tomorrowland, where the dances lights on Space Mountain and the future is a desolate place.
+Regardless of what you do last, take the long route out through Fantasyland Forest and towards Tomorrowland, for a pleasant stroll out of the park.

 Slow Stroll Through World Bazaar – World Bazaar closes roughly 30 minutes after park closing, but I would not plan on shopping during that hour.
 The stores are chaotic, with guests rushing to buy trinkets or cutely-boxed foods for friends and family who didn’t accompany them on the trip.
 Instead, slowly make your way out, noting the differences between World Bazaar and Main Street.
 Look at the windows, which honor Imagineers, Disney executives, and Oriental Land Company executives.